privacy-scaling-explorations/zkevm-specs/specs/opcode/41COINBASE.md

 ## Constraints

 1. opId = 0x41
-2. state transition:
+2. State transition:
-   gc + 1 (1 stack write)
+   - gc + 1 (1 stack write)
-   stack_pointer - 1
+   - stack_pointer - 1
-   pc + 1
+   - pc + 1
-   gas + 2
+   - gas + 2
-3. lookups:  2
+3. Lookups:  2
-   `address` is on the top of stack
+   - `address` is on the top of stack
-   `address` is in the block context table
+   - `address` is in the block context table
-4. others:
+4. Others:
-   `address` is 20 bytes length
+   - `address` is 20 bytes length

 ## Exceptions

-1. gas out:
-   remaining gas is not enough
-2. stack overflow:
-   stack is full, stack pointer = 0
+1. stack overflow: stack is full, stack pointer = 0
+2. out of gas: remaining gas is not enough

 ## Code

 Please refer to `src/zkevm_specs/evm/execution/coinbase.py`.